 The benefits of decentralized water systems

 “In the United States, drinking water systems and—at the city level—wastewater systems are what we call centralized,” Love explains.
 “We have large treatment plants that process the water.
-In the wastewater case, the system puts it back in the environment, and in the drinking water case, it distribute it to the consumer.
+In the wastewater case, the system puts it back in the environment, and in the drinking water case, it distributes it to the consumer.

 “The reality for many cities in Africa and South America and other parts of the world—and increasingly in some parts of the United States—is that centralization is a very inflexible approach.
 It’s also not a reality for some of these cities, certainly not for the next several decades.
 And it may not be the most resilient way to build water systems.”